• Training structure

 Further studies

-Continuation of studies in L3 Microbiology course.
-Possibility of changing course after agreement of the course leaders
+Continuation of studies in L3 Microbiology pathway.
+Possibility of changing course with the agreement of the course leaders.

 Read more